|To:||Newly Assigned Engineers in the Educational Toy Division|

 Your assignment is twofold: first, we want you to visit a toy store and find out what types of educational toys are being sold.
-We are particularly interested in what I/O devices they use, such as buttons, speaker, microphone, text or video display, camera, keyboard, mouse, removable media, and inter-device communication.
+We are particularly interested in what input/output (I/O) devices they use, such as buttons, speakers, microphones, text or video displays, cameras, keyboards, mice, removable media, and inter-device communication.

-The second part of your assignment, after you have completed your research, is to come up with suggestions for how Little Toy Blue might differentiate our products from those already being sold.
+The second part of your assignment, after you have completed your research, is to suggest how Little Toy Blue might differentiate our products from those already being sold.
 Are there new features that could enhance an existing toy's appeal?
 Are there new types of educational toys that could help children develop intellectually, artistically, socially, emotionally, or physically?